dotnet/arcade/Documentation/AzureDevOps/AzureDevOpsOnboarding.md

 ## GitHub to DncEng Internal mirror

-If your repository has internal builds, you will need to set up a DncEng Internal mirror.
+If your repository has internal builds (that is, the repo authenticode signs), you will need to set up a DncEng Internal mirror.
 This is *required* for internal builds; if your repository only does PR or public CI builds, you can skip this step.

 Instructions for setting up the GitHub to dev.azure.com/dnceng/internal mirror are available in the [dev.azure.com/dnceng internal mirror documentation](./internal-mirror.md)